shanifargun/MindMarkAI/README.md

 **Issue:** Queue not processing after extension update
 - **Fix:** Check service worker console.
 Queue auto-resumes on load.

+**Issue:** Floating button disappeared
+- **Fix:** You may have clicked the close button (X).
+Simply refresh the page to restore it.
+---

+### 💡 Tips & Best Practices

+**Getting the Best Summaries**

+1. Wait for dynamic content to load - On heavy JavaScript sites (like Medium, Substack), wait 2-3 seconds before saving to ensure all content is loaded
+2. Avoid saving too quickly - The extension waits up to 2 seconds for content to stabilize, but very slow sites may need manual delay
+3. Better results with article pages - Homepages and list pages produce generic summaries; save specific articles instead

+**Managing Storage Efficiently**

+1. Screenshot sparingly - Each screenshot uses ~300KB.
+Reserve for truly important visual content (We will move to a larger storage option soon.
+So this is a temporary limitation)
+2. Regular cleanup - Delete old or unnecessary bookmarks monthly
+3. Monitor storage - Keep an eye on screenshot count (roadmap: storage usage warnings)

+**Search Tips**

+Use natural language queries:
+- ✅ "find the article about AI I saved last week"
+- ✅ "show me LinkedIn posts from yesterday"
+- ✅ "Epic Systems healthcare article"
+- ❌ Single keywords (use browser Ctrl+F instead)

+**Weekly Digest Optimization**

+- Set digest time for when you typically review content (e.g., Sunday evening, Monday morning)
+- If you miss a digest, the extension sends a catch-up notification on next Chrome launch

 ---

 ## 📝 Code Style